hiyouga/LLaMA-Factory/README.md

 Please refer to [constants.py](src/llmtuner/extras/constants.py) for a full list of models we supported.

+You also can add a custom chat template to [template.py](src/llmtuner/data/template.py).

 ## Supported Training Approaches

 | Approach               |     Full-tuning    |    Freeze-tuning   |       LoRA         |       QLoRA        |